-5/8" gap or space between straight edge and strake.
+If dowels are thicker, such as 1-1/4" there should be no less than 5/8" gap or space between straight edge and strake.

 On hulls with a flat keel, a strake is allowed in that keel area.
 (This is commonly referred to as a runner or runner type hull).
+However, this

-However, this strake or runner may not exceed 5/8" depth.
-Measure with straight edge as shown.
-Seerule #3 section a. and b. for additional details on this type of hull.
+#3 section a. and b. for additional details on this type of hull.